-In terms of finding a new financial advisor, you can check out MagnifyMoney’s tool.
 Other resources you can use to find a new financial advisor include:

 - FINRA’S BrokerCheck tool: With this resource, you can search for a specific financial advisor or firm.
 It provides information such as their employment history, regulatory actions, investment-related licensing information and arbitrations and complaints.